shiltemann/dagobah-training/README.md

 # Galaxy Administrators Course

-dagobah - The Solar System for Galaxy Training
-> "The planet shown in Dagobah, in the Sluis sector, is a world of murky swamps, steaming bayous, and petrified forests."

----

 ## What is this?

 This repository is a framework and a guide for delivering Galaxy Administration Trainings.